plewkowycz/technical_task_qa_app/README.md

 When - the user clicks on the view button of the card

 Then - user is navigated to the image of the card

+## WebApp

+Cypress tests were use for runnig web app.
+For exercise purpose some of them are failing

+## Mobile

+In folder mobile you can find APK file to mobile app.
+WIP.

+## Test cases, bugs reports and user stories

+In folder test_cases we can find exported test cases created in Test Rail.

+In folder us_and bugs we can find exported bugs and US status from JIRA.
+Access to JIRA: laxoy19276@votooe.com/test1234